Mediation Is A Not A Formality

 Mediation is an opportunity to resolve issues by agreement, rather than having a judge decide the most personal and important matters in life – and they do not even know you.
 Advantages of mediation often are:

-• Mediation is likely going to finish faster than a trial and the parties have more input into scheduling.
+• conciliation is likely going to finish faster than a trial and the parties have more input into scheduling.

-• A mediated settlement agreement is the result of compromise between the two parties so each is likely to have gotten some of what they wanted and each is likely to have given up certain things, which is not guaranteed in a judge-issued decision that could be one-sided or something neither party would have wanted.
+• A Reconciliation settlement agreement is the result of compromise between the two parties.
+So each is likely to have gotten some of what they wanted .
+And each is likely to have given up certain things.
+Which is not guaranteed in a judge-issued decision that could be one-sided or something neither party would have wanted.

 • Mediation is largely confidential, but a court trial may publicly reveal personal family matters.